 Next, click Add content.
-This will prompt you to choose either Instagram or Twitter.
+This will prompt you to choose either Instagram feed or Twitter feed.

 For Instagram, you will need to locate and input your Instagram Access Token.
 Follow the help link (or click here) to learn how to generate a token.
 Copy and paste your token into the Access token field in the theme editor along with your Username (no need to include the '@' symbol).

-For Twitter, simply enter your Username (excluding the '@' symbol) in the corresponding field and check the Show retweets option if you would like to include those in your feed.
+For Twitter, simply enter your Username in the corresponding field and check the Show retweets and/or Show images option if you would like to include those in your feed.

 Grid comes with an eye-catching Map section that businesses with brick-and-mortar locations can use to display contact information and give directions to their store